akeneo-presales/apps-workshop-partners/README.md

 ## 1 - Initialization :

 ### Checkout the Demo App Skeleton :
-In this step, you'll need to download the latest Release from the Akeneo PIM Workshop App from the provided GitHub repository.
+In this step, you'll have to download the latest Release from the Akeneo PIM Workshop App from the provided GitHub repository.
 This app will serve as the foundation for your custom app.
 Follow the steps below to get started:

 ### Prerequisites

-Before you begin, ensure that you have the following installed on your development environment:
+Before you begin, ensure that the following components are installed in your development environment:

 * Docker Desktop : https://www.docker.com/products/docker-desktop/ : Once installed  => start it
 * NGrok : [installation](https://ngrok.com/download)

-### Steps
+* Archive manager : 7zip, Unarchiver

+### Retrieve, install, and start the Custom App
-1. Download the latest release of the Akeneo PIM Workshop App repository from that url https://github.com/akeneo-presales/WorkshopCustomApp/releases
+1. Download the latest release of the Akeneo PIM Workshop App from that URL: https://github.com/akeneo-presales/apps-workshop-partners/releases/download/v1.4/WorkshopAppV1.4.tar.gz
-2. Unzip the archive
+2. Uncompress the archive
 3. Open your terminal or command prompt.
 4. Navigate to the directory where you have uncompressed the project archive.
 5. Start the docker stack by running the following script from the project root directory :